-Because liver disease can affect the absorption of food and the production of proteins and vitamins, your diet may influence your weight, appetite, and the amounts of vitamins in your body.
-Do not limit protein too much, because it can cause deficiencies of certain amino acids.
+Liver disease can affect the absorption of food and the production of proteins and vitamins.
+Therefore, your diet may influence your weight, appetite, and the amounts of vitamins in your body.
+Do not limit protein too much, because it can result in a lack of certain amino acids.

-In general, recommendations for patients with severe liver disease may include:
+General recommendations for patients with severe liver disease include:

-If you have questions about your diet or symptoms, contact your doctor.
+Talk to your doctor if you have questions about your diet or symptoms.

 DeLegge MH.
 Nutrition in gastrointestinal diseases.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
-8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2006: chap 16.
+9th ed.
+Philadelphia, Pa: Saunders Elsevier; 2010: chap 5.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.